 This class will be focused on cakes, tortes, and specialized cake deocrations.
 This exciting, hands-on approach will emphasize the theory, ingredients, and methodologies of cake baking and the art of torte and cake design.
 Demonstrations will include scaling, mixing, baking and decorating at all levels.
 Students will work independently and in groups to produce simple tortes to elegant wedding and tiered cakes.
 Safe operation of ovens, knives, and other bakery equipment will be explained and employed.
 At the end of each class the products will be evaluated on taste and appearance.
+(Spring only)

-PAS 106-Chocolates & Decorative Baking
+PAS 106-Chocolates & Decorative Baking 3 Lec, 2 Lab, 4 Sem.-Hrs.
 This course will provide lectures and demonstrations intended to familiarize the students with the basics of chocolate, chocolate molding, and basic candy making.
 Students will learn the techniques of tempering chocolate for the food service industry.
 The students will also have the opportunity to learn the basics of artistic bakery design using such things as yeast bread, pastillage, sugar casting and pulling, and marzipan.
 Safe operation of bakery equipment will be explored and followed, as well as the basic principles of sanitation and safety.
+(Spring only)